revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-69. Is it possible to provide multiple input to Hadoop?
+69.Is it possible to provide multiple input to Hadoop?
 If yes then how?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> Show Answer </summary>

 Yes , it is possible to input multiple files in the same directory.

 <details markdown="1"><summary> Explanation </summary>

-hadoop doesn’t read the directory recursively.
-Suppose , multiple input files like file1, file2, file3 , file4 , etc. are present in the /folder1, then Set mapreduce. input.
+hadoop doesn’t read the directory recursively.Suppose , multiple input files like file1, file2, file3 , file4 , etc.are present in the /folder1, then Set mapreduce.input.

 </details>
 </details>